 Don’t forget to count the closing costs, property taxes you’d have to pay as a homeowner, and the homeowner’s insurance cost.
 The best way to safely deal with all these expenses would be by setting aside $15,000 to $20,000 for any emergencies and unaccounted costs.

 Remember to check your credit score before taking any action — as you know, the better it is, the better deal you’ll get.
-In some cases, it might be better to postpone buying a property for half a year or a year but work hard on paying off your credit cards and student loans to improve your credit score to get a better interest rate.
+Sometimes, it might be better to postpone buying a property for half a year or a year but work hard on paying off your credit cards and student loans to improve your credit score and get a better interest rate.
 Also, you can see if there are some minor fixes you can do — it might be enough to pay a few hundred dollars to get a few extra points to your score.

 Step 3: Start Getting Acquainted With the Real Estate Market Situation in Your Area

 Buying a house is one of the most significant expenses of your life.
 So you have to be mentally prepared for all the research and analysis that awaits you.
-After all, you want to end up paying a reasonable price and getting the house of your dreams?
+After all, do you want to pay a reasonable price and get the house of your dreams?